Kong/docs.konghq.com/app/dev-portal/app-reg/auth-strategies/oidc/dynamic-client-registration/okta.md

 {% endnavtab %}
 {% navtab API %}
-After configuring Okta, you can integrate it with the Dev Portal for dynamic client registration (DCR).
-This process involves two steps: creating the DCR provider and establishing the authentication strategy.
-DCR providers are designed to be reusable configurations.
-This means once you've configured the Okta DCR provider, it can be used across multiple authentication strategies without needing to be set up again.
+After configuring Okta, you can integrate it with the Dev Portal to enable dynamic client registration (DCR).
+This process involves two steps: creating the DCR provider and setting up the authentication strategy.
+DCR providers are reusable configurations, meaning that once you've created the Okta DCR provider, you can use it across multiple authentication strategies without needing to configure it again.

 1. Start by creating the DCR provider.
 Send a `POST` request to the [`dcr-providers`](/konnect/api/application-auth-strategies/latest/#/DCR%20Providers/create-dcr-provider) endpoint with your DCR configuration details: